devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/project1-teams.md

 Dataset 3: Reported Voting and Registration of Family Members, by Age and Family Income: November 2016
 Dataset 4: Reported Voting and Registration, by Duration of Residence, and Tenure: November 2016 (All races)

+## Team:  Miner League
+Carrie Naumann
+Dinesh Nayak
+Victoria Harvey

+Project 1 Proposal:  Impacts on Education
+Write this as a brief summary of your interests and intent, including:
+* The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)
+	-	Government - taxes Carrie
+	-	School/neighborhood - Victoria
+	-	Student data - Dinesh
+* The kinds of questions you'll be asking of that data
+	- How underfunding of schools impact of neighborhoods (compare affluency to drop out rates)
+	- Do tax revenue generating localities correlate with school success?
+Do areas with shrinking tax bases have an impact on school success?
+	- Investigate disincentives for student engagement
+* Possible source for such data
+	- Census
+	- Assessor and Property Tax Records
+	- School attendance data

 ## Team Raptors:
 Ross Davenport
 Rachel Brinkley